logzio/logz-docs/_source/logzio_collections/_log-sources/bitbucket.md

 ##### Check Logz.io for your logs

 Give your logs some time to get from your system to ours, and then open [Kibana](https://app.logz.io/#/dashboard/kibana/discover?).
-You can search for `type:bitbucket` to filter for your logs.
+You can search for `type:bitbucket` to filter for your BitBucket logs.

 If you still don’t see your logs, see [log shipping troubleshooting](https://docs.logz.io/user-guide/log-shipping/log-shipping-troubleshooting.html).